LuchaComics/ccdata-server/README.md

 Please read the [documentation](https://github.com/LuchaComics/ccdata-server/wiki/Developer-Machine-Installation).

-## Usage
-The steps are as follows:
+The quick steps are as follows:

 1. Clone the project.